Last Updated on

 If you hike down as far as Larjung, I strongly recommend doing the side hike to Dhaulagiri Icefall.
 You can read a detailed trail description here.

 What to pack for a Thorong La Pass Trek

 Thorong La is a pass which, for most of the popular trekking months, is clear of snow and doesn’t require any specialist equipment.
 However, if you plan to hike the pass between December and February, you need to be prepared for hiking in snow.
 There is also the added risk of avalanches during this time.

 For a full checklist on what to pack on this Annapurna hike, take a look at my Annapurna Circuit Packing List.

 Looking for more hiking inspiration?

-If you like big mountain hiking similar to Annapurna trekking, you should consider a trip to nearby Pakistan.
+If you like big mountain hiking, you should consider a trip to nearby Pakistan.
 There are two stunning hikes in the Hunza Valley which I can definitely recommend.
 Rakaposhi Base Camp in the Karakoram range and Nanga Parbat Base Camp in the Himalayas.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!